-Q: Is distance a numerical description of how far apart objects are? ¶
+Q: Is distance a numerical measurement of how far apart objects are? ¶

 Q: Is distance a scalar quantity or a magnitude? ¶

 A: Yes, and whereas displacement is a vector quantity with both magnitude and direction.

 Q: Is distance the larger of two values? ¶